Pablo9298/weather-app/README.md

 This is a weather app built with React.js that allows users to search for weather information for a given location.

 ### Features
-1.Users can search for weather information by city name or zip code.
+1. Users can search for weather information by city name or zip code.
-2.The app displays the current weather conditions, temperature, and a 5-day forecast.
+2. The app displays the current weather conditions, temperature, and a 5-day forecast.
-3.The app uses Google Maps API to display a map of the location and provide autocomplete suggestions for the search bar.
+3. The app uses Google Maps API to display a map of the location and provide autocomplete suggestions for the search bar.
-4.The app uses an API from OpenWeatherMap to fetch weather information.
+4. The app uses an API from OpenWeatherMap to fetch weather information.
-5.The app uses Redux to manage state, with useSelector and useDispatch hooks to access and update state.
+5. The app uses Redux to manage state, with useSelector and useDispatch hooks to access and update state.
-6.The app uses Moment.js to handle and format date and time information.
+6. The app uses Moment.js to handle and format date and time information.
-7.The app uses SCSS for styling and Bootstrap for responsive layout.
+7. The app uses SCSS for styling and Bootstrap for responsive layout.

 ### Installation
 To run this app locally, follow these steps: